dlemburg/sequelizegql/README.md

 - Generated schema is similar API to sequelize itself, including APIs for query filters (sequelize operators)
 - Database agnostic by leveraging sequelize
-- Performant (no benchmarks yet): generated resolvers do not over-fetch - the resolver layer introspects the query fields and dynamically generates one sequelize query w/ only the requested _includes_ and _attributes_ (note that the _1:many_ and _many:many_ queries get separated under the hood to boost performance [see sequelize docs here and search for 'separate: true'](https://sequelize.org/master/manual/eager-loading.html))
+- Performant (no benchmarks yet): generated resolvers do not over-fetch - the resolver layer introspects the query fields and dynamically generates one sequelize query w/ only the requested _includes_ and _attributes_ (note that the _1:many_ get separated under the hood to boost performance [see sequelize docs here and search for 'separate: true'](https://sequelize.org/master/manual/eager-loading.html))
 - Configure precise generated endpoints via `omitResolvers, generate` options
 - Supply pre-built directives to individual endpoints via `directive` option
 - Limit which fields can be supplied in `input` in create/update mutations via `omitInputAttributes`